Daremonic/payswitch-docs/features/merchant-controls/3ds-decision-manager/setup-guide.md

 # Setup guide

 {% hint style="info" %}
-This section covers the steps to setup 3ds decision manager using the Hyperswitch Control Center
+This section covers the steps to setup 3ds decision manager using the PaySwitcher Control Center
 {% endhint %}

 ## Steps to setup a rule on 3DS Decision Manager?

-**Step 1:** Go to 3DS Decision Manager tab on the Hyperswitch Control Center
+**Step 1:** Go to 3DS Decision Manager tab on the PaySwitcher Control Center

 **Step 2:** Click on create new rule